Gabriella439/post-rfc/voice-feminization.md

 they're not getting enough airflow.
 When you recruit enough air your vocal cords will feel more relaxed.

-### What is pitch?
+### Pitch overview

-I think we all know what pitch is, so I'll skip that part.
+I think we all know what pitch is, so I'll gloss over that part.

 The main thing I want to mention is that resonance is not pitch.
 They are very different things and the most common mistake people make is believing